jcavieresg/htps/README.md

 and the same for $\texttt{Makevars}$ file.

 5. Compile the "htps" library using "Rcpp" of R following the "build_package.R" code.
-6. Run the "htps.R" code that you can find in the $\textbf{r_codes}" of this repository to reproduce the results.
+6. Run the "htps.R" code that you can find in the $\textbf{r_codes}$ of this repository to reproduce the results.